 The MSA program builds upon the student's general education and foundation knowledge of business and accounting to provide a deeper understanding and greater knowledge of business and accounting, including specific areas of study.
 In addition, the program emphasizes the development of problem-solving, reasoning, and analytical abilities, as well as communication and other interpersonal skills.

 The MSA program is designed to be completed on either a full-time or part-time basis.
 Full-time students normally can complete the program courses and elective requirements in 1 or 2 years.
-Depending on the number of courses taken each semester, part-time students may be able to complete the program and elective requirements in 2 to 4 years.
+Depending on the number of courses taken each semester, part-time students may be a

-No graduate accounting courses may be taken for credit toward the MSA degree without first completing the following admission prerequisite courses, or their equivalent, with a grade-point average of 2.7 or better: ACCT 200 or 501, ACCT 301, 302, 303, 311, 312, 315, 321, MS 502 and CMIS 108; these courses do not carry credit toward the MSA degree.
+No graduate accounting courses may be taken for credit toward the MSA degree without first completing the following admission prerequisite courses, or their equivalent, with a grade point average of 2.7 or better: ACCT 200 or 501, ACCT 301, 302, 303, 311, 312, 315, 321, and MS 251.
+These courses do not carry credit toward the MSA degree.
 Prerequisite courses taken prior to admission to the MSA program ordinarily must have been taken within 6 years of the date the applicant is admitted.
-An MSA student undertaking prerequisite courses may be terminated from the program if (1) the student's grade-point average calculated over all prerequisite courses taken at SIUE falls below 2.7 for more than 1 semester, (2) the student receives a grade of less than C in any prerequisite course, or (3) the student fails to make satisfactory progress.
+An MSA student undertaking prerequisite courses may be terminated from the program if (1) the student's grade point average calculated over all prerequisite courses taken at SIUE falls below 2.7 for more than 1 semester, (2) the student receives a grade of less than C in any prerequisite course, or (3) the student fails to make satisfactory progress.

 The MSA degree requires completion of a minimum of 30 semester hours of course work and a maximum of 48 hours beyond the prerequisite courses.
 No more than 12 hours of 400-level course work may apply toward elective requirements of the MSA degree.
 Specific courses, or their equivalents, used to satisfy a student's undergraduate degree requirements may not be used by that student in satisfying the program or elective requirements of the MSA degree.
 No more than 9 elective hours taken outside the School of Business will count toward the MSA degree.
 At the discretion of the program director, a maximum of 6 semester hours of elective requirements may be satisfied by transfer of credit from other institutions.
 For transfer credit, a grade of B or better must have been earned in the course.
 Ordinarily, business courses may be transferred only from institutions accredited by the American Assembly of Collegiate Schools of Business.
 Courses transferred may not have been used to satisfy requirements for any other degree.